Disaster Recovery Guide for Jira

 Clustering considerations

-If you have a clustered environment, you need to be aware of the following, in addition to the information above:
+If you have a clustered environment, you also need to be aware of the following factors.

 Standby cluster

-There is no need for the configuration of the standby cluster to reflect that of the live cluster, it may contain more or fewer nodes, depending upon your requirements and budget.
-Fewer nodes may result in lower throughput but that may be acceptable depending upon your circumstances.
+There configuration of the standby cluster doesn’t have to reflect the configuration of the live cluster.
+It may contain more or fewer nodes, depending upon your requirements and budget.
+Fewer nodes may result in lower throughput but that may be acceptable depending on your circumstances.

 File locations